soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_validation.md

 > Assessing the quality of metadata may guide the stakeholders in future governance of the system.

 ### Overview and Scope
 In terms of metadata, SoilWise Repository aims for the approach to balance harvesting between quantity and quality.
-See for more information in the [Harvester Component](ingestion.md).
+See for more information in the [Harvester & Harmonization Component](ingestion.md).
 Catalogues which capture metadata authored by various data communities typically have a wide range of metadata completion and accuracy.
 Therefore, the SoilWise Repository employs metadata validation mechanisms to provide additional information about metadata completeness, conformance and integrity.
 Information resulting from the validation process are stored together with each metadata record in a relation database and updated after registering a new metadata version.
 Within the first iteration, they are not displayed in the [SoilWise Catalogue](catalogue.md).

 On this topic 2 components are available which monitor aspects of metadata